Are you aware that, besides the market rate (known as Dólar Comercial), there are three other types of FX rates?

-Are you aware that besides the market rate, or Dólar Comercial, there are three other types of FX rates?
-Most merchants, before enabling their e-commerce for sale to Brazilians, have no idea of how messy it can get and how important it is to understand before signing a contract with a PSP.
-Of course, this can greatly impact your margins, chargebacks and conversion rates.
-The three other types of FX rates are Dólar PTAX, Dólar turismo and Dólar paralelo.
+Most merchants, before enabling their e-commerce to sell to Brazilians, have no idea how messy it can get or how important it is to understand these differences before signing a contract with a PSP.

-Foreign exchange in Brazil is a topic that will make your eyebrow raise.
-The notion that supply and demand, domestic policies, and import and export control the FX price isn’t completely true down here.
-Basically, the three variations in pricing are determined by where the currency is traded and the spread applied on top of the commercial rate.
+In practice, the three variations in pricing are determined by where the currency is traded and the spread applied on top of the commercial rate.

 1. Dólar Comercial (Commercial Dollar)